Category Archives: South Africa

 Our host, Roy, had recommended a roadside diner for our lunch.
 On arrival we found them mid- power failure and apologetic that things were taking longer than usual.
 We were in absolutely no hurry, so settled in at the beer garden at the back.
 It was worth the wait and our surf n turf and seafood combo were both excellent (in value and in taste).

-That left time to retreat back to the couch for a few episodes of The Crown before taking Roy up on his invitation to visit his bar in the early evening, while Leanne was hosting her bookclub in the main house.
+That left time to retreat back to the couch for a few episodes of sensational series, The Crown, before taking Roy up on his invitation to visit his bar in the early evening, while Leanne was hosting her bookclub in the main house.

 Popping across the garden with the last of our beers, we were greeted by a tableful of gents, communed for their ritual bi-weekly social.